lubuntu-team/manual/source/4/4.1/discover.rst

 Chapter 4.1 Discover Software Center
 ==========================================
 Discover allows you to install and remove programs and utilities.
 It has a simplistic interface making it easy to navigate and use.
-Discover however only shows GUI application packages so if you are looking for command line packages please use Muon Package Manager instead.
+However, Discover only shows GUI application packages so if you are looking for command line packages please use Muon Package Manager instead.

 Usage
 ------